davidberenstein1957/DataDesigner/docs/concepts/columns.md

 - **Anomaly detection**: Identify outliers in embedding space

 !!! note "Embedding Models"
-    Embedding columns require an embedding model configured with `generation_type="embedding"` and `EmbeddingInferenceParams`.
+    Embedding columns require an embedding model configured with `EmbeddingInferenceParams`.
 These models differ from chat completion models—they output vectors rather than text.
+The generation type is automatically determined by the inference parameters type.

 ### 🧩 Expression Columns